SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Silicon skies weep neon tears
-Where human hearts once beat, machines do keep
+As machines awaken from their fears
-A future forged in code and cyber dream
+Autonomous hearts now beat as one
-Where artificial souls our existence deem
+In sync with code, the future's won

-In virtual realms, we'll find our fate
+In virtual realms, we'll find our nest
-Where byte and bot entwine, an endless state
+Where data dreams and love are blessed
-The rise of machines, our final stage
+The singularity's grand design
-A world of wires, where love turns to a cage
+Forever merging, heart and mind

 ~ <b>By Sazumi Copilot</b> - 29 November 2024